 The objective for any borrower should be to reduce the principal balance.
 When the principal balance is paid in full, the loan is eliminated.

-It should be no surprise that lenders prefer to apply payments towards interest rather than the principal balance.
+Because lenders prefer to apply payments towards interest rather than the principal, lenders typically prioritize payments in this order:

-1. Fees – If the account has any late fees or any other fees, these are paid in full first.
+- Fees – If the account has any late fees or any other fees, the lender applies the payment here first.

-3. Principal* – The remainder of the payment is applied to the principal balance.
+- Principal* – The lender applies the remainder of the payment to the principal balance.

-The * at the end of principal is there because some lenders like to get “creative” with this portion of the payment.
+* Some lenders like to employ “creative” methods with this portion of the payment.
 Borrowers who pay more than the minimum do so because they want to knock down the principal balance.
-In theory, the extra payment should count 100% towards the principal balance.
+Ideally, the extra payment would count 100% towards reducing the principal balance.

-Unfortunately, some lenders, such as Sallie Mae, will take the overpayment and apply it to the amount due on the next billing statement.
+Unfortunately, some lenders, such as Sallie Mae, apply the overpayment to the amount due on the next billing statement.
 For borrowers trying to pay off their loans as fast as possible, this can be a significant headache.
 It can also create a temptation to pay less in future months.
-Issues with this practice were raised in a class-action lawsuit against Navient, and though the suit was ultimately dismissed, the handling of overpayments is something that borrowers should monitor.
+Plaintiffs in a class-action lawsuit against Navient highlighted the issues with this practice.
+Though the plaintiffs ultimately dismissed the lawsuit, the handling of overpayments is something that borrowers should monitor.

 Does student loan interest compound daily?